Conditions Chronic pain

 At a glance

-- Chronic pain is pain that lasts longer than 3 to 6 months.
+• Chronic pain usually refers to pain that lasts longer than 3 months.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.